gakalmar/Notes/JS_Basics.md

         let date = new Date().getTime();                        //Converts current date to a millisecond based timestamp let date = Date.now();                                  //Same as above, but there is no Date object created (=faster)

+# SET Object:
+- `Set` is a default object in JS, which is the collection of different unique values
+    - We can declare it like this: const mySet = new Set();
+            const mySet = new Set([array])     //we can instantly create a set from an array, to skip duplicates
+    - We can add & remove items:
+            mySet.add("a");
+            mySet.delete("b");
+    - Check if a value is included already: mySet.has("c");
+    - Check number of values (=length of Set): mySet.size
+    - Convert to array:
+            let arrMySet = Array.from(mySet);
+            let arrMySet = [...mySet];
+    - We can use Object.keys/values/entries as well: mySet.keys() & mySet.values     //they are the same thing in this case mySet.values                    //an array for each key-value pair, which are the same
+- We can also use `for...of` loops or `forEach()` method on it to iterate through all of it's values

+# MAP Object: /// ADD LATER ///

+// UPDATE PROMPT & OTHER INTERACTION METHODS SECTION!!!